arnaualbert/bioinformatics-tools/README.md

 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.

 Given a DNA string t
-corresponding to a coding strand, its transcribed RNA string u is formed by replacing all occurrences of 'T' in t with 'U' in u
+corresponding to a coding strand, its transcribed RNA string u is formed by replacing all occurrences of 'T' in t with 'U' in u.

-.

 Given: A DNA string t

 having length at most 1000 nt.

-Return: The transcribed RNA string of t
+Return: The transcribed RNA string of t.
-.

 ### - [Ir al índice](#Indice).